 Core Faculty and Mentors

 The core faculty for the Summer Institute includes Bill Gaventa, Hans Reinders, (Free University, Netherlands), John Swinton (University of Aberdeen, Scotland), Erik Carter (Vanderbilt University, Tennessee), Tom Reynolds (University of Toronto), Amos Young (Fuller Seminary, California), Julia Watts Belser (Georgetown University, D.C.), and Darla Schumm (Hollins University, Virginia).
 The Institute planning team includes David Morstad, Neil Cudney (Christian Horizons, Ontario), and Mark Crenshaw (Georgia State University).
 The core faculty serve as advisers, speakers, and mentors/faculty to the participants during the week to create a community of learning, with input from new speakers each year.

-The Institute format has often included a Monday event open to a wider regional audience who might only be able to come for one day, followed by four days with two major presentations each day, discussion with speakers, discussion groups arranged around core issues of interest to participants, morning and evening meditation, and workshops led by Institute participants.
+The Institute format has often included a Monday event open to a wider regional audience who might only be able to come for one day, followed by three days with two major presentations each day, discussion with speakers, discussion groups arranged around core issues of interest to participants, morning and evening meditation, and workshops led by Institute participants.
 (In 2014, that order was reversed, with the one day event held on Friday.)
 The 2014 Institute also included three courses, held for 2 hours each afternoon, led by Institute faculty, with one of them being a Ph.D.
 Symposium.

 One of the key purposes of the Summer Institute on Theology and Disability is encourage and support graduate level students in any discipline who are working in the area of theology, religion, and disability.
 There are several levels to this support, including: